MischaLundberg/GetPheno/README.md

   --bdcol BDCOL         Columname of Birthdate in files.
 Defaults to "birthdate" --sexcol SEXCOL       Columname of Sex/Gender in files.
 Defaults to "sex" --atccol ATCCOL       Columname of ATC codes in files.
+Defaults to "" --atcdatecol ATCDATECOL
-Defaults to "" --fsep FSEP           Separator of -f i.e. tab; default "," (or "\t" in CHB/DBDS) --gsep GSEP           Separator of -g i.e. tab; default "," (or "\t" in CHB/DBDS) --din DIN             Columname of first diagnosis date. e.g. 'd_inddto' or 'date_in'.
+                        Columname of ATC prescription date column in the --atc file(s).
+Defaults to "" --fsep FSEP           Separator of -f i.e. tab; default "," (or "\t" in CHB/DBDS) --gsep GSEP           Separator of -g i.e. tab; default "," (or "\t" in CHB/DBDS) --ophsep OPHSEP       Separator of Ophold file - currently only available on CHB/DBDS,DST i.e. "\t"; default "," (or "\t" in CHB/DBDS)
+  --din DIN             Columname of first diagnosis date. e.g. 'd_inddto' or 'date_in'.
 Default: "d_inddto" (or 'date_in' in CHB/DBDS)
   --don DON             Columname of first diagnosis date. e.g. 'd_uddto' or 'date_out'.
 Default: "d_uddto" (or 'date_out' in CHB/DBDS)
   --recnum RECNUM       Columname of the recnum field in -f files.
 Default: "" (or 'recnum' on NCRR)